w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 * An HTML page embedded inside a desktop application (as outlined in the [WCAG 2.1 note on 4.1.1](https://www.w3.org/TR/WCAG21/#h-note-27) and the [WCAG 2.0 editorial errata](https://www.w3.org/WAI/WCAG20/errata/#editorial) in the thirteenth list item)
 * A PDF document (not authored using a markup language)
-* Android or iOS apps which use a markup language to specify UI layout (accessibility information is exposed via platform accessibility APIs, not the markup)
+* Android or iOS apps which use a markup language to specify user interface layout (accessibility information is exposed via platform accessibility APIs, not the markup)

 Examples of markup that might be separately exposed and available to assistive technologies and to user agents include: